A Robust Similarity Estimator: Measuring Similarity for Multiple Variables

 as it is shown in \citet{Archakov_Hansen_2024}.
 The eigenvalues of matrix $\Sigma$ are $\lambda_{+}=\sigma^{2}\bigl(1+(n-1)\rho\bigl)$ and $\lambda_{-}=\sigma^{2}(1-\rho)$ with multiplicities $1$ and $n-1$, respectively, see \citet{Olkin_Pratt_1958}.
 The entries of $\log\Sigma$ are analytically available and given by $\delta=\frac{1}{n}\log\lambda_{+}+\frac{n-1}{n}\log\lambda_{-}$ and

-We note that the off-diagonal element $\phi_{\rho}$ depends only on $\rho$ and $n$, and does not depend on variance $\sigma^{2}$.
+We note that the off-diagonal element $\phi_{\rho}$ depends only on $\rho$ and $n$, and does not depend on $\sigma^{2}$.
 Naturally, this result is a generalization of the matrix logarithm result for $n=2$ in Section \ref{subsec:Variance-Homogeneity:-Robust}, so we preserve notation $\phi_{\rho}$ introduced earlier.

-If we additionally assume that random vector $x_{t}$ is elliptical, the distribution of $\phi_{r,t}$ in \eqref{eq:local_sim_mult} can be derived explicitly which is reflected in the following result. \begin{prop} Assume that $x=(x_{1},x_{2},...,x_{n})^{\prime}$ is a $n$-variate random vector which follows some elliptical distribution with zero mean and positive-definite covariance matrix $\Sigma$ with homogeneous variances and identical correlations (equi-correlation structure), and let denote the common correlation coefficient by $\rho$.
-Denote the measure of joint resemblance by $\phi_{r}=\frac{1}{n}\log\frac{x^{\prime}P_{n}x}{x^{\prime}P_{n}^{\perp}x}$, where $P_{n}=\frac{1}{n}\iota_{n}\iota_{n}^{\prime}$ and $P_{n}^{\perp}=I_{n}-P_{n}$ are orthogonal projection matrices, $i_{n}$ is the $n$-dimensional vector of ones, and $I_{n}$ is the n-dimensional identity matrix.
-Then, $\phi_{r}$ is a random variable from the Logistic-Beta family with the probability density function
+Based on this identity, the distribution of $\phi_{r,t}$ in \eqref{eq:local_sim_mult} can be derived explicitly which is reflected in the following result. \begin{prop} Assume that $x=(x_{1},x_{2},...,x_{n})^{\prime}$ is a $n$-variate elliptical vector with zero location and positive-definite scatter matrix $\Sigma$ with homogeneous scales and identical correlations (equi-correlation structure), and let denote the common correlation coefficient by $\rho$.
+Then, $\phi_{r}=\frac{1}{n}\log\frac{x^{\prime}P_{n}x}{x^{\prime}P_{n}^{\perp}x}$ is a random variable from the Logistic-Beta family with the probability density function

-where $\phi_{\rho}=\frac{1}{n}\log\Bigl(\frac{1+(n-1)\rho}{1-\rho}\Bigl)$ is the off-diagonal element of $\log\Sigma$. \end{prop} Note that $\phi_{r}$ is not an unbiased measure of $\phi_{\rho}$ because $E(\phi_{r})=\phi_{\rho}-\omega_{n}$, where $\omega_{n}\ge0$ is a non-monotone function of $n$ such that $\omega_{2}=0$ and $\omega_{n}\rightarrow0$ as $n\rightarrow\infty$.
+where $\phi_{\rho}=\frac{1}{n}\log\Bigl(\frac{1+(n-1)\rho}{1-\rho}\Bigl)$ is the off-diagonal element of $\log\Sigma$. \end{prop} Note that $\phi_{r}$ is not an unbiased measure of $\phi_{\rho}$ because $\mathbb{E}(\phi_{r})=\phi_{\rho}-\omega_{n}$, where $\omega_{n}\ge0$ is a non-monotone function of $n$ such that $\omega_{2}=0$ and $\omega_{n}\rightarrow0$ as $n\rightarrow\infty$.
 The exact expression for $\omega_{n}$ is provided in Appendix.
-Variance of $\phi_{\rho}$ is inversely proportional to $n^{2}$ and is given by
+Variance of $\phi_{r}$ is inversely proportional to $n^{2}$ and is given by

 where $\psi^{\prime}(t)$ is the trigamma function.
 Naturally, when vector dimension $n$ increases, $\phi_{r}$ absorbs more information about the common correlation coefficient from the cross-sectional dimension and, so, provides an increasingly more efficient signal about the latent correlation level.
 In Figure \ref{fig:pdf2}, we illustrate the Logistic-Beta probability density function of $\phi_{r}-\phi_{\rho}$ for several selected values of $n$.